 Due to the requirements of Act 55 of 2017, the District has changed the process for notifying parents/guardians of negative account balances.
 The district will no longer send red envelopes home with students.
 Notifications will be emailed to the parents/guardians, or sent in a letter addressed to the parents/guardians.

-For your convenience, you can set up an account at MySchoolBucks.com.
-This site offers 24/7 convenient access to prepayment service, account balance, recent purchase history information and automatic low balance email notifications.
+For your convenience, you can set up an account at Schoolcafe.com.
+This site offers 24/7 convenient access to prepayment service, account balance, recent purchase history information, automatic low balance email notifications and Free & Reduced Lunch Program applications.
 You may choose to use this site for low balance notifications only and still make payments to your student's account by sending in cash or a check to your student's school or the Administration Office.
 There is no charge to monitor your child's account or to have reminders sent.
-You can learn more about MySchoolBucks.com on the tab to the left.
+You can learn more about Schoolcafe.com on the tab to the left.